 (4) Development that is not considered substantial development.
-Any development of which the total cost or fair market value, whichever is higher, does not exceed the dollar threshold established in RCW 90.58.030(3)(e) as adjusted for inflation by the office of financial management, and where such development does not materially interfere with the normal public use of the water or shorelines of the state, is not considered substantial development pursuant to the Shoreline Management Act and the applicable master program.
-For purposes of determining whether or not the development is "substantial development", the total cost or fair market value shall be based on the value of development that is occurring on shorelines of the state as defined in RCW 90.58.030(2)(c).
+Any development of which the total cost or fair market value, whichever is higher, does not exceedfive thousand dollars, if such developmen does not materially interfere with the normal public use of the water or shorelines of the state.
+The the dollar threshold established in RCW 90.58.030(3)(e) as in this subsection must be adjusted for inflation by the office of financial management, and where- such development does not materially interfere with the normal public use of the water or shorelines of the state, is not considered substantial development pursuant to the Shoreline Management Act and the applicable master program. every five years, beginning July 1, 2007, based upon changes in the consumer price index during that time period.
+"Consumer price index" means, for any calendar year, that year's annual average consumer price index, Seattle, Washington area, for urban wage earners and clerical workers, all items, compiled by the Bureau of Labor and Statistics, United States Department of Labor.
+The office of financial management must calculate the new dollar threshold and transmit it to the office of the code reviser for publication in the Washington State Register at least one month before the new dollar threshold is to take effect.
+For purposes of determining whether or not the development is "substantial development", the total cost or fair market value shall be based on the value of development that is occurring on shorelines of the state as defined in RCW 90.58.030-(2)(c).